NFL RedZone: Criticism

 RedZone has generally received favorable to positive reviews, and its product has been referred to as a form of new media.
 Some complaints deal with viewers not seeing equal coverage of all games across the league, the inability to see outstanding defensive team performances (outside of defensive scores), and emphasis on individual players instead of teams.
 Games in the "early" time slot that become blowouts are sometimes completely ignored (except for very brief replays of touchdowns to maintain the promise of showing "every touchdown from every game", or merely to fill time when other games are in commercial) Likewise a scoreless, or very low scoring game, will not garner much attention either until the end of the game if still tied.
 Furthermore, many fans still prefer to watch complete games.
 Other complaints include middling games without playoff or draft positioning implications being nearly pushed off the channel in the last weeks of the season, with only cursory glances at highlights, fantasy stats, and scores for those match-ups.

 One source of criticism stems from RedZone potentially drawing viewers away from the traditional broadcasts on CBS and Fox, and likewise devaluing the commercial values for advertisers.
-In the 2021 NFL season, when Fox had 100% national coverage for the two late games during Week 3, the network moved its scoreboard graphic during these games so that the play clock and quarter indicator would be cut off by RedZone's ticker.
+In the 2021 NFL season, when Fox had 100% national coverage for the two late games during Week 3, the network removed its own ticker and moved its scoreboard graphic during these games, causing its bottom half (which displayed the clock and yardage) to be cut off by RedZone's ticker.
 The decision was believed to be an attempt to encourage viewers to watch the game on their local Fox station instead.
-Initially, this prompted RedZone to overlay its own scorebox and time graphic.
-In 2022, RedZone began to simply hide its ticker entirely when simulcasting Fox games with a lower scoreboard.
+Initially, this prompted RedZone to overlay its own scoreboard graphic.
+In 2022, RedZone began to simply hide its ticker entirely when simulcasting Fox games with a lower scoreboard, and in Week 2 of the 2025 season (after CBS adopted a new scoreboard graphic with a lower position similar to Fox) RedZone adopted a pillarboxed display format to fit the entire feed above the ticker.

+In December 2024, NFL RedZone, known for its "seven hours of commercial-free football," introduced split-screen advertisements during its Week 15 broadcast, featuring brands like Gatorade and Verizon.
+This unexpected move prompted significant backlash from viewers, who valued the uninterrupted nature of the program.
+Host Scott Hanson, who had commenced the broadcast with the traditional "commercial-free" promise, later apologized for the oversight, acknowledging the error and emphasizing his commitment to accuracy and integrity.
+In response to the controversy, the NFL stated that the commercials were part of a test and that there were no immediate plans to continue airing ads during the remainder of the 2024 season.
+Subsequently, in Week 16, Hanson adjusted his opening line to "seven hours of RedZone football," omitting the "commercial-free" phrase, reflecting the potential for future advertising integrations, which became true beginning in the 2025 season, prompting more significant backlash from viewers.